plasticityai/coldbrew/README.md

 ### Communicating between JavaScript and Python

+You can communicate between the two languages by tranferring variables and calling functions.
+While only simple examples are shown below, this can be very powerful with "[bridge variables](#bridge-variables)" that allow you to transfer not just "primitive" types between the two languages, but all types.

 #### Get Python Variable in JavaScript
 You can access a variable from Python in JavaScript like so:
 ```javascript